-- Focus once before taking a picture and turn autofocus off.
+- Focus once before taking the first picture and turn autofocus off.
 This allows all images to be calculated with the same mathematical camera model and improves accuracy.

 While taking pictures

 - If possible, do not zoom or focus: this will allow all images to be calculated with the same camera model, otherwise ELCOVISION 10 will have to calibrate each image separately, which will reduce accuracy.

 - Never take 2 pictures from exactly the same position.
 Always take at least half a step to the side between 2 images: images from the same point of view cannot produce exact points because of the flat ray intersection.